hrushikeshspatil98/Automation-/README.md

 # Table of contents:

-1) variables
+1) Variables
-2) casting
+2) Casting
-3) conditional branching :
+3) Conditional branching :
   if- elif- else,
   pass stmt
-4) looping:
+4) Looping:
   for and while loop,
   break,
   continue
-5) functions :
+5) Functions :
   function and function in function
-6) tuples
+6) Tuples
-7) sets : set and frozenset
+7) Sets : set and frozenset
-8) dictionaries : simple and nested
+8) Dictionaries : simple and nested
-9) lists or arrays : single Dim and Multi Dim
+9) Lists or arrays : single Dim and Multi Dim
 10) TKinter GUI
 - OOP: (11 to 14)
 11) Inheritance :